 Intraperitoneal or intracerebroventricular administration of LPS activates nitric oxide synthesis in both the periphery and central nervous system, an important mediator of brain damage during systemic inflammation, promoting an oxidative, neuroinflammatory, and neurodegenerative brain environment29.In the present work, antioxidant activity was evaluated in brain homogenates from mice with damage induced by i.p. administration of LPS and subsequently treated with extracts of Agave species (125 mg/kg; v.o.), INDO (5 mg/kg; v.o.) and Vehicle for the negative control.
 For this purpose, the concentration of the antioxidant enzyme Glutathione Reductase (GR) and the pro-oxidant enzyme NADPH oxidase (NOX) were measured.The results of the antioxidant enzyme GR in the Basal group showed that the concentration of this enzyme is 0.443±0.0002 µMol/mg, higher than that of the damage group (Veh) 0.173±0.003 µMol/mg.
 When damage was induced, and mice were treated with INDO 5.0, the concentration reduces to 0.032±0.001 µMol/mg.
-The administration of Agave extracts: At-A 125, Aam-A 125, and Aan-A 125, increased the GR concentration compared to the Veh, showing values of 0.642± 0.002 µMol/mg, 0.508± 0.007 µMol/mg and 0.480± 0.004 µMol/mg, respectively p < 0.05 (Table 2).
+The administration of Agave extracts: At-A 125, Aam-A 125, and Aan-A 125, increased the GR concentration compared to the Vehicle, showing values of 0.642± 0.002 µMol/mg, 0.508± 0.007 µMol/mg and 0.480± 0.004 µMol/mg, respectively p < 0.05 (Table 2).

 The analysis of the pro-oxidant enzyme NOX indicates that in the brain of the Basal group (Healthy animals), the concentration was 0.246± 0 µMol/mg.
 The damage induced by LPS increased the concentration of this protein to 0.621± 0.008 µMol/mg.
-When treated with INDO, the value increased significantly compared to the Veh group to 1.843± 0.004 µMol/mg (p < 0.05).The use of non-steroidal anti-inflammatory drugs such as INDO to treat patients with AD requires further studies focused on determining the effective dose according to the impairment grade of each patient.
+When treated with INDO, the value increased significantly compared to the Vehicle group to 1.843± 0.004 µMol/mg (p < 0.05).The use of non-steroidal anti-inflammatory drugs such as INDO to treat patients with AD requires further studies focused on determining the effective dose according to the impairment grade of each patient.
 The data obtained in the INDO group are consistent with a report that evaluated the possible effect of this drug and dexamethasone on the NOX enzyme and found that in nuclear run-on assays, only dexamethasone down-regulated the NADPH oxidase system, at least in part by inhibiting the transcription of the gp91-phox and p47-phox genes.
 INDO inhibited PMA-stimulated superoxide release in THP-1 cells differentiated with IFN-γ and TNF-α for 7 days30.
 Likewise, the toxicity produced by INDO treatment has been reported since 197331 moreover, in an investigation where the effect of this non-steroidal anti-inflammatory drug in the treatment of gastric cancer was studied, they found that it altered mitochondrial dynamics, promoting fusogenic activation and mitochondrial recruitment of DRP1 in rat gastric mucosa, producing defective mitochondria, metabolic and bioenergetic shocks32; the which highlights the importance of conducting studies to establish a dose that promotes the antioxidant pharmacological effect beyond the prooxidant one.

-At-A 125 treatment (0.513± 0.002 µMol/mg) reduced NOX concentration in brains compared to the Veh group p < 0.05.
-The Aam-A 125 treatment (0.606± 0.003 µMol/mg) showed no statistical difference compared to the Veh group.
-Furthermore, Aan-A 125 induced an increase in the concentration of the prooxidant enzyme NOX (0.917± 0.002 µMol/mg) compared to the Veh group p < 0.05 (Table 2).
+At-A 125 treatment (0.513± 0.002 µMol/mg) reduced NOX concentration in brains compared to the Vehicle group p < 0.05.
+The Aam-A 125 treatment (0.606± 0.003 µMol/mg) showed no statistical difference compared to the Vehicle group.
+Furthermore, Aan-A 125 induced an increase in the concentration of the prooxidant enzyme NOX (0.917± 0.002 µMol/mg) compared to the Vehicle group p < 0.05 (Table 2).

 Table.
 2.- Effect of different Agaves treatments on Glutathione Reductase (GR) and NADPH oxidase (NOX) enzymatic activity.